Tai On Building: History and background

 Tai On Building is located at 57-87 Shau Kei Wan Road on Hong Kong Island, which is next to the Sai Wan Ho MTR station and the tram stop of Tai On Street.
 It was constructed by Hong Kong Land Buildings Limited in 1968.
 It was designed as a H-block, which was the common structure of residential properties in the 1960s.
-It has 28 storeys from ground floor to the 28th floor, there are 68 flats per floor, a total of 1,884 flats all together and 16 lifts for the entire building.
+It has 28 storeys from the ground floor to the 28th floor, there are 68 flats per floor, a total of 1,884 flats all together, and 16 lifts for the entire building.
 Before land reclamation in around 1978, it was alongside the coastal area.

 In the early 1960s, there were no walled residential buildings in Sai Wan Ho area.
 Thus, the construction of Tai On Building was a sensation at that time and Hong Kong Land Buildings Limited received more than ten thousand applications.
-There are two types of flats (375 square feet and 465 square feet including common area) in Tai On Building.
-In the earlier years, the most expensive flat cost only from $17,300-$27,000 and buyer only needed to pay 10% initial deposit while the whole installment payment could be paid off in a maximum of 14 years.
+There are two types of flats (375 square feet and 465 square feet including a common area) in Tai On Building.
+In the earlier years, the most expensive flat cost only from $17,300-$27,000, and the buyer only needed to pay a 10% initial deposit while the whole installment payment could be paid off in a maximum of 14 years.
 Thus, the common working class could also afford the payment.